larntz/lemmy-directory/content/community/lemmy.world/devils.md

 ---
 title: "New Jersey Devils"
 name: "devils"
-description: "A community for New Jersey Devils fans on Lemmy.Rules:- No spamming, advertising or self promotion.- Be kind and respectful.- No harassment and hate speech.- No NSFW posts."
+description: "A community for fans of the New Jersey Devils on Lemmy.---Rules:- No spamming, advertising or self promotion.- Be kind and respectful.- No harassment and hate speech.- No NSFW posts.---Links:- [Hockey community on lemmy.world](https://lemmy.world/c/hockey)- [List of communities for other NHL teams](https://lemmy.world/post/169850)"
 type: community
-date: "2023-06-16 22:57:15"
+date: "2023-06-19 11:36:38"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/devils"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 14
+subscribers: 15
-posts: 9
+posts: 10
-comments: 12
+comments: 18
-weight: 9
+weight: 10
 dau: 2
 wau: 3
 mau: 3